BruceFalco/ProjectA/README.md

 ========
 Michael Mattson and Timon Luo

-This project consists of 3 games; Pong, Brickbreaker, and Drifter.
+This project consists of 3 games; Pong, Brickbreaker, and Asteroid Drifter.
  * Pong
-     is composed of classes Game2, Paddle2, Paddle3, and Ball2.
-It is a two player game, with the object being to bounce the ball between paddles for as long as possible.
-The top paddle is controlled by the left and right arrow keys, and the bottom is controlled with A and D.
+    An exciting, dashing classic game of Mini-Tennis, done APCS-style.
+Let your pupils paddle across your eyes as two players battle all-out for ultimate victory on the virtual 2d tennis court of our APCS Project.
+    Consists of Game2, Paddle2, Paddle3, and Ball2 classes.
+Two player.
+    Top paddle controlled by left and right arrow keys.
+    Bottom paddle controlled with keys A and D.
+    Open with the command "java Game2" after compiling.
  * Brickbreaker
-     is composed of classes Game, Paddle, Ball, and Brick.
-One player controls the paddle with the left and right arrows, and the object is to destroy the three randomly placed bricks on the screen.
+    The classic game of homework procrastination done APCS-style.
+Enjoy as you paddle your way to supremacy.
+Move the paddle with the left and right arrows and obliterate the randoly-placed bricks on the screen.
+    Consists of classes Game, Paddle, Ball, and Brick.
+    Open with the command "java Game" after compiling.
+ * Asteroid Drifter
- * Avoid the Asteroids!
-Control your ship with the arrow keys and avoid the asteroids coming from the right of the screen.
-Last as long as you can!
-Made of classes Spaceship.java and Asteroid.java
+    Driving through space on a Monday morning shouldn't be this deadly, but it looks like traffic's especially pent-up today.
+Use the arrow keys and navigate through the Asteroid Belt-Parkway on your first day to work at the elite Spacesevant High School!
+Last as long as you can.
+Consists of classes Spaceship.java and Asteroid.java.
+    Open with the command "java Shooter" after compiling.